wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/qa-testing-request.md

 ---
-name: QA testing request
+name: DEV testing request
-about: Request the QA team to perform some type of testing, either manually or automatically.
+about: Request the QA team to perform some type of testing related with development and code closure, either manually or automatically.
-labels: status/not-tracked, team/qa, type/qa-testing
+labels: status/not-tracked, team/qa, type/dev-testing
 assignees: ''

 ---